-For an accurate representation of the hydrodynamic loads on the floating structure, the hydrodynamic coefficients have to be recalculated for each specific diameter.
+- For an accurate representation of the hydrodynamic loads on the floating structure, the hydrodynamic coefficients have to be recalculated for each specific diameter.
 This is already done for the horizontal added mass coefficient and the total inertia force since the MacCamy-Fuchs approach is applied to each column element separately.
 However, the horizontal drag coefficient is currently not altered from the original value of 0.6, which is a valid assumption for large diameters already at low flow velocities, whereas for small-diameter structures, a horizontal drag coefficient around twice as large might be applicable (Clauss et al., 1992).
 In the heave direction, both added mass and drag coefficients are currently unchanged, while a vertical Froude-Krylov excitation force is considered, accounting for the diameter difference between UC and the floater base.
 Especially for geometries with large diameter changes or large diameters (i.e., heave plates), the hydrodynamic coefficients will differ from the original values for a continuous cylinder.
-Furthermore, the vertical Froude-Krylov excitation force would have to be adjusted to the specific geometry when the lower BC part is connected by means of trusses or tendons to UC, to account for the differences between each of the upper and lower surfaces.
+Furthermore, the vertical Froude-Krylov excitation force would have to be adjusted to the specific geometry when the lower BC part is connected by means of trusses or tendons to UC, to account for the differences between each of the upper and lower surfaces. - For more extreme environmental conditions with extreme waves and structures similar to those obtained with the optimization run that tend to have a large diameter directly at or close to the top of the BC, the upper surface of such a large diameter cylinder might become dry.
+This event has to be accounted for when calculating the added mass and damping coefficients in order to not overestimate the heave and pitch added mass and, thus, not underestimate the horizontal nacelle acceleration in the case of more energetic sea states.

-18An 800 s load case simulation with a FOWT in an irregular sea state and with turbulent wind conditions takes about four and a half hours, which is about 20 times as much as the time to be simulated.
+3An 800 s load case simulation with a FOWT in an irregular sea state and with turbulent wind conditions takes about 4.5 h, which is about 20 times as much as the time to be simulated.